Dudley Baldwin Bonsal: Early life and background

 Bonsal was born in Bedford, New York, the son of Stephen Bonsal (1865–1951) and Henrietta Morris, Stephen Bonsal was a well-known journalist who served several years in the US diplomatic corps, wrote several books, and won a Pulitzer Prize.
 (Note: Stephen Bonsal covered the Spanish–American War and many other conflicts for the New York Herald and reported on the revolution in Mexico for The New York Times in 1910–1911.
 He spent several years in the U.S. diplomatic corps and served as President Wilson's translator at the Paris Peace Conference.
 Among his eight books, his memoir of the Versailles Peace Conference won the Pulitzer Prize for History in 1945.)
 The Bonsals descended from English Quakers who participated in founding the colony of Pennsylvania in 1682.
 Henrietta Morris was a descendant of Gouverneur Morris, a leader in the American Revolution.
 He had three brothers, including American diplomat Philip Bonsal.

 Education and career

-Born in Bedford, New York, Bonsal received an Artium Baccalaureus degree from Dartmouth College in 1927 and a Bachelor of Laws from Harvard Law School in 1930.
+Bonsal received an Artium Baccalaureus degree from Dartmouth College in 1927 and a Bachelor of Laws from Harvard Law School in 1930.
 He was in private practice in New York City, New York from 1930 to 1942.
 He was chief counsel to the Office of the Coordinator of Inter-American Affairs from 1942 to 1945, returning to private practice in New York City from 1945 to 1961, and from 1958 to 1960 served as president of the New York City Bar Association.